Naked

 It was shame that belonged to someone who allowed themself to be used by the enemy.

-And Lord willing, through Christ, even they can one day be freed from that shame as well.
+And Lord willing, through Christ, even he can one day be freed from that shame as well.

 There is no shame in God.